1. What’s your story? Where are you from?

 8. Where do you see yourself in five years?

 Hopefully doing the same as now, just more personal work, I have developed a labyrinth, based on patterns that play with repetition and endless possibilities to create different worlds.
-I cannot wait to work on this again and to take it to a next level.
+I cannot wait to work on this again and to take it to the next level.
 This may be in the form of a game or puzzle, for instance, both digitally and printed.

 9. What about in ten?